Lumipad

 ALUM

-Informal · alumni reported feeling "dropped" post-graduation
+Informal · graduates reported feeling "dropped" post-graduation

-30/60/90-day checkpoints introduced after Cohort 02 alumni feedback
+30/60/90-day checkpoints introduced after graduate feedback

-Same 30/60/90 cadence · plus monthly group call for Cohort 03 first 6 months
+Same 30/60/90 cadence · plus monthly group call for first 6 months

 FAMILY